Easy Cinnamon Sugar Cake Recipe

 a cinnamon sugar cake.

+What makes this cinnamon sugar cake such an easy cake recipe is that it’s made with a box cake mix.
 However, with just a few simple tweaks, tricks, and additions, it becomes a really delicious cake that will certainly please everyone’s palette!
+I hope you enjoyed this easy cake recipe for this delicious cinnamon sugar cake!

 a cinnamon sugar cake.